samuelaguilera/sar-disable-rest-api/readme.txt

 * Extract the zip file and just drop the contents in the <code>wp-content/plugins/</code> directory of your WordPress installation (or install it directly from your dashboard) and then activate the plugin from Plugins page.
 * There's not options page, simply install and activate.

+== Frequently Asked Questions ==

+= How can I test if the REST API was really disabled? =

+Just use your browser to go to http://example.com/wp-json (replace example.com with your site domain).
+You will see the following message:

+`{"code":"rest_disabled","message":"The REST API is disabled on this site."}`

+You can also check your HTTP headers and your site page source code to see that the link to https://api.w.org/ is gone.

 == Changelog ==

 = 1.0 =